History of the Israeli–Palestinian conflict: National movements

 The roots of the conflict can be traced to the late 19th century, with the rise of national movements, including Zionism and Arab nationalism.
 Though the Jewish aspiration to return to Zion had been part of Jewish religious thought for more than a millennium, the Jewish population of Europe and to some degree Middle East began to more actively discuss immigration back to the Land of Israel, and the re-establishment of the Jewish Nation, only between 1859 and the 1880s, largely as a solution to the widespread persecution of Jews, and antisemitism in Russia and Europe.
 As a result, Zionism was established as a political movement in 1897.

 The Zionist movement called for the establishment of a nation state for the Jewish people in Palestine, which would serve as a haven for the Jews of the world and in which they would have the right of self-determination.
 Zionists increasingly came to hold that this state should be in their historic homeland, which they referred to as the Land of Israel.
 The World Zionist Organization and the Jewish National Fund encouraged immigration and funded purchase of land, both under Ottoman rule and under British rule, in the region of Palestine.
 Meanwhile, Arab nationalism, at least in an early form, and Syrian nationalism were the dominant tendencies, along with continued loyalty to the Ottoman state, in the area.

-According to Benny Morris, among the first recorded violent incidents between Arabs and the newly immigrated Jews in Palestine was the accidental shooting death of an Arab man in Safed, during a wedding in December 1882, by a Jewish guard of the newly formed Rosh Pinna.
+According to Benny Morris, among the first recorded violent incidents between Arabs and the newly immigrated Jews in Palestine was the accidental shooting death of an Arab man in Safed, during a wedding in December 1882, by a Jewish guard of the newly formed moshava (Jewish agricultural settlement) Rosh Pinna.
 In response, about 200 Arabs descended on the Jewish settlement throwing stones and vandalizing property.
-Another incident happened in Petah Tikva, where in early 1886 the Jewish settlers demanded that their tenants vacate the disputed land and started encroaching on it.
+Another incident happened in Petah Tikva (the first modern Jewish agricultural settlement, moshava, in Palestine), where in early 1886 the Jewish settlers demanded that their Arab tenants vacate the disputed land and started encroaching on it.
 On March 28, a Jewish settler crossing this land was attacked and robbed of his horse by Yahudiya Arabs, while the settlers confiscated nine mules found grazing in their fields, though it is not clear which incident came first and which was the retaliation.
 The Jewish settlers refused to return the mules, a decision viewed as a provocation.
 The following day, when most of the settlement's men folk were away, fifty or sixty Arab villagers attacked Petach Tikva, vandalizing houses and fields and carrying off much of the livestock.
 Four Jews were injured and a fifth, an elderly woman with a heart condition, died four days later.